DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Language

-To adapt the language of the theme set the `lang` property.
-If you change it from its default, make sure you have copied the internationalization file from this repository to `_data/lang.yml`.
+To set the theme's language, use the `lang` property.
 The following languages are supported:

 - English: `en` (Default)
 - German: `de`